 Given the explosion of vegan meat offerings in recent years, quitting meat takes remarkably little effort.
-Never before have food companies offered so many satisfying meat alternatives.
+Never before have food companies churned out so many satisfying vegan alternatives.
 There are literally hundreds of vegan meat products available in every shape and form.
-You can find delicious vegan burgers, sausages, deli slices, bacon, nuggets, and more.
-Supermarkets carry all of these products, and if you go to a good natural foods store you’ll find an even better selection.
+You can find delicious vegan burgers, sausages, deli slices, bacon, chicken nuggets, and more.
+Supermarkets carry all of these products, and if you have access to a good natural foods store you’ll find an even better selection.

-As you begin to explore vegetarian meats, remember that what’s true for meat products is not true for vegan meats.
-Most brands of animal-based sausage, bacon, and hamburger taste pretty much the same.
+Most brands of animal-based deli meats, bacon, and hamburger taste pretty much the same.
 By contrast, the textures and flavors of vegan meats vary immensely from product to product.
-So try every brand you can, and you’ll quickly discover several you consider sensational.
-We’ve got links to most of the top brands, plus vegan cookbooks that emphasize meaty dishes, on our vegan meat page.
+So you should make a point of trying every brand you can.
+Our vegan meats page features links to all the top brands, and it also lists the best vegan cookbooks that emphasize meaty dishes.

 The Three Sorts of Vegan Meats

-Given the hundreds of packaged vegan meat products available, you may feel overwhelmed by all the options.
-So let me simplify things for you.
-You may find it helpful to break down vegan meats into three broad categories, which I will here call: meat alternatives, plant-based meats, and cultured meats.
+With so many vegan meat products available, you may feel overwhelmed.
+So let me simplify things.
+It’s helpful to divide these products into three broad categories, which I will here call: meat alternatives, plant-based meats, and cultured meats.

-For well over two thousand years, countless monks living throughout Asia and India have abstained from meat, often for reasons related to karma or non-violence.
-To get adequate protein, they’d often rely on two soy foods called tofu and tempeh.
+For well over two thousand years, Asian and Indian monks and religious devotees have abstained from meat, often for reasons related to karma or non-violence.
+To get sufficient protein, they’d often rely on two soybean-based foods called tofu and tempeh.

-Both tofu and tempeh are great in stir-fries, or roasted alongside vegetables.
-They won’t ever fool anybody into thinking they’re meat, but they don’t have to.
-Tofu and tempeh offer delicious textures and flavors in their own right, and many meat eaters end up preferring these foods to their burgers and chicken.
+Tofu and tempeh are excellent stir-fried or roasted alongside vegetables.
+While they certainly can’t pass as meat, that’s not the point.
+The textures and flavors tofu and tempeh bring to your meals are delicious in their own right, and many meat eaters end up preferring these foods to hamburgers and chicken.

-Our tofu and tempeh guides cover a multitude of preparation methods for each of these versatile foods.
+Our tofu and tempeh guides will introduce you to the most popular preparation methods.
 To start, though, the easiest way to prepare tofu is to slice it into cubes, pan fry until it starts to turn golden, and then add it to your next stir-fry.
 Tempeh is even easier to prepare.
 Just marinate in a little soy sauce and then pan-fry on each side.
 Then put it on a bun with your favorite burger toppings.

-Some monks also eat seitan.
-This food is produced from a stretchy protein called gluten, that is naturally present in wheat.
-It has a nice flavor and a much meatier texture than tempeh or tofu.
+Some monks also have also relied on seitan as a primary protein source.
+This food is produced from a stretchy protein called gluten that is abundant in wheat.
+Seitan has a nice flavor and a much meatier texture than tempeh or tofu.
 It’s a fantastic beef replacement in a bowl of Texas-style chili, and vegan chilis have even won meat-based chili cookoffs.